-It also sets air quality standards (such as limit and target values and alert thresholds) for specified pollutants (such as particulate matter - PM{10} , $PM{2.5}$ - and nitrogen dioxide) in order to avoid, prevent or reduce harmful effects on human health and the environment as a whole.
+It also sets air quality standards (such as limit and target values and alert thresholds) for specified pollutants (such as particulate matter - $PM{10}$ , $PM{2.5}$ - and nitrogen dioxide) in order to avoid, prevent or reduce harmful effects on human health and the environment as a whole

-When limit values or target values116 are exceeded, the Air Quality Directive requires Member States to establish air quality plans setting out measures to attain these values.
-When there is a risk that the levels of pollutants will exceed one or more alert thresholds, Member States are required to draw up short-term action plans indicating the measures to be taken in the
+When limit values or target values are exceeded, the Air Quality Directive requires Member States to establish air quality plans setting out measures to attain these values.

-States are required to draw up short-term action plans indicating the measures to be taken is short term in order to reduce the risk or duration of this exceedance.
+When there is a risk that the levels of pollutants will exceed one or more alert thresholds, Member States are required to draw up short-term action plans indicating the measures to be taken in the short term in order to reduce the risk or duration of this exceedance.

-Furthermore, the Air Quality Directive contains provisions allowing, under specific circumstances, a postponement of attainment deadlines117 and exemptions for the application of the limit value for PM{10} until 11 June 2011.
+Furthermore, the Air Quality Directive contains provisions allowing, under specific circumstances, a postponement of attainment deadlines $^{117}$ and exemptions for the application of the limit value for $PM{10}$ until 11 June 2011.